 It’s possible.
 I’m not going to lie.
 But that doesn’t mean you’re going to gain fat.
 My client in the case study above gained 1.5lbs, but she also lost inches in the process.

 If you’ve been undereating for a long time then your muscles are likely in a semi glycogen depleted state.
 If you don’t know what glycogen is it’s the fuel inside your muscles.
 It’s made up of glucose and water.

 Water weighs something, but it is not fat.
 This water isn’t bloat.
 It is fuel within the muscle that’s used for exercise.

 As calories increase these glycogen stores will likely increase too.
 Great!
 This is a good thing.

 Remember that the next time you step on the scale and see a higher number.
 You didn’t gain a pound of fat by increasing your calories by 50/day.
 It takes about 500 extra calories/day above maintenance for an entire week to gain a pound of fat.

 Your Maintenance Calories are Not as Low as You Think

 For this to work, you must be patient.
-Metabolic damage usually occurs from years of binge/purge cycles, also known as severe dieting followed by an even bigger period of overeating.
-Slow and steady wins the fat loss game.
+Metabolic damage usually occurs from years of binge/restrict cycles, also known as severe dieting followed by an even bigger period of overeating.